YashKrishnan24/aether-and-earth/README.md

-About the Project
+About the Project:

 Aether & Earth is a fully responsive, data-driven clothing and accessories storefront.
 Built with the MERN stack, it features a premium "glassmorphic" UI, dynamic product filtering, secure JWT-based authentication, and a complete checkout-to-dashboard user flow.

-Key Features
+Key Features:

 Modern UI/UX: Cinematic hero carousels, glassmorphic filter bars, and smooth micro-animations.